 Lancaster House & Somerton Brewery

 The brewery was sold to Messrs.
-Bruttons and the site used for storage, before being developed as a shopping centre.
+Bruttons of Yeovil and the site used for storage, before being developed as a shopping centre.

 If you go into the car park, on the right, the first house you come to is Lancaster House.